 Habit #3.
 Provide Targeted Coaching

 Apart from routine training and coaching practices, successful contact center managers work with agents to review issues that arise during a particular call.
 This allows agents to review complicated or confusing issues and prevent them from reoccurring.

 Habit #4.
 Use Idle Time to your Advantage

 Contact center managers would have a fair deal of idle time.
 But effective managers would harvest idle time and put it to good use by completing administrative tasks, training, mentoring, etc. This practice positively impacts the performance of agents by inspiring them to capitalize their idle time.

 Habit #5.
 Review Workforce Management in your Call Center Management Software

 Reviewing staffing levels to balance workflow and meet demand is a critical activity of a call center manager.
 The manager should be able to precisely predict how many agents are required to meet call demand in the light of spikes in call volume without over-staffing or under-staffing.
 Successful call center managers are able to effectively forecast calls, calculate staff requirement, and create staff schedules.

 Habit #6.
 Put Yourself in the Agent’s Shoes

-When is the last time you picked up a headset and acted as an agent.
+When is the last time you picked up a headset and acted as an agent?
 You would be surprised what you could learn from this practice.
-It will get you a better understanding on the challenges your agents are going through and will help you redefine your contact center strategy to improve processes.
+It will get you a better understanding of the challenges your agents are going through and will help you redefine your contact center strategy to improve processes.
 And moreover, a manager seen to act as an agent will gain a lot of respect from subordinates and agents.

 Use these traits of Great and Highly Successful Call Center Managers to help you guide your organization on its journey of improving customer experience.
 If you have come across additional habits of successful call center managers, I would love to hear them.